chochain/nanoFORTH/docs/n4_2_how.md

 >> \> DNG negate the first clock ticks<br/>
 >> \> D+ add two clock counts (i.e. (-t0) + t1) to deduce the time difference

-* to find out how many bytes of memory has been used
+* To find out how many bytes of memory has been used.
 > HRE ⏎<br/>
 > ⇨ 76_ok

-* to dump the memory to see how all these words are encoded in the dictionary
+* To dump the memory to see how all these words are encoded in the dictionary.
 > 0 HRE DMP ⏎
 >> \> There!
 You can see the hex dump of our **red** ... **blu** ...<br/>
 >> \> in their gory detail all the way up to the latest word **zz**

-* at the end of the day, or to prevent a power outage hit, we can save what's been done so far into EEPROM
+* At the end of the day, or to prevent a power outage hit, we can save what's been done so far into EEPROM.
 > SAV ⏎

-* when needed, we can zap the sandbox i.e. reset the nanoFORTH system pointers for a fresh start
+* When needed, we can zap the sandbox i.e. reset the nanoFORTH system pointers for a fresh start.
 > BYE ⏎<br/>
 > ⇨ nanoFORTH v2.0 ok
 >> \> The data stack, return stack, and instruction pointers will be reinitialized

-* after restart your Arduino, words can be restored from EEPROM where you saved earlier.
+* After restart your Arduino, words can be restored from EEPROM where you saved earlier.
 > LD ⏎<br/>
 > 0 HRE DMP ⏎

 Alright!
 That has pretty much concluded our rounds of exercise.
 You probably have wondered that if the SAV/LD pair can provide the ability to withstand power failures, can it be rebooted in the field for our future apps on Nanos?
 Well, yes!
 To do that, we have another word for you - **SEX** - it is!
 Short for Save and Execute.
 It saves the dictionary into EEPROM and set the autorun flag.
 When your Arduino reboots, the flag in EEPROM is checked.
 If it is indeed set, the last word saved will be executed.
-* here's one example
+* Here's one example for a turnkey start up.
 > : **fun** ( - - ) 1000 DLY ."
 I'm alive! blink " 20 **xy** ; ⏎<br/>
 > SEX ⏎<br/>
 > BYE ⏎<br/>